DaniyalAhmadKhan-LUMS/Youtube-Video-Summarizer/README.md

 ## Configuration

 The script requires an active internet connection to access YouTube and retrieve the transcript.
-Make sure you have the required Python packages installed (specified in `requirements.txt`).
+Make sure you have the required Python packages installed
+1. Python version=3.10
+2. openai
+3. langchain
+4. youtube-transcript-api(for Linux and MacOS)
+5. tiktoken
+6. openai key

 Happy summarizing!